 This presentation contains forward-looking statements and forward-looking information within the meaning of applicable securities laws.
 Such forward looking statements or information are provided for the purpose of providing information about management's current expectations and plans relating to the future.
 The use of any of the words "expect", "anticipate", "continue", "estimate", "objective", "ongoing", "may", "will", "project", "should", "believe", "plans", "intends" and similar expressions are intended to identify forward-looking information or statements.
-More particularly and without limitation, this presentation includes forward-looking information and statements about our strategy, plans, objective, focus and priorities; 2021 production and capital guidance and the allocation thereof; pro forma 2021 and 2022 information relating to the Kicking Horse acquisition; the anticipated benefits to be derived from the Kicking Horse acquisition, including: (i) that the Kicking Horse acquisition is highly accretive to 20202 per share metrics, (ii) that the Kicking Horse acquisition enhances free funds flow,(iii) that debt to EBITDA will remain at 1.2x, (iv) targeted debt repayment of \$200 million in 2021 and our position to meet this target, and (v) that development plans are supported by existing plant capacity; 2021 objectives; 2021 target funds flow allocation; 2021 funds flow, free funds flow, dividends, discretionary funds flow, total payout ratio and debt to EBITDA; the number of wells to be drilled in 2021; hedging objectives and the benefits to be derived from our hedging program; and being well positioned to accelerate internal opportunities including carbon capture utilization and storage.
+More particularly and without limitation, this presentation includes forward-looking information and statements about our strategy, plans, objective, focus and priorities; 2021 production and capital guidance and the allocation thereof; targeted debt repayment of \$200 million in 2021 and our position to meet this target; 2021 objectives; 2021 target funds flow allocation; 2021 funds flow, free funds flow, dividends, discretionary funds flow, total payout ratio and debt to EBITDA; the number of wells to be drilled in 2021; year-end liquidity; 2022 preliminary production; hedging objectives and the benefits to be derived from our hedging program; and being well positioned to accelerate internal opportunities including carbon capture utilization and storage.
 Statements relating to "reserves" are also deemed to be forward-looking statements, as they involve the implied assessment, based on certain estimates and assumptions, that the reserves described exist in the quantities predicted or estimated and that the reserves can be profitably produced in the future.